 I'm now in my eighth year of full-time caregiving for my wife, Bridget.

 My wife is as dear to me as the day we first met, so I would have loved to tell you how easy it's been.
-But, if you, like me, are a caregiver, you'll know providing full-time care can be exhausting one moment, frustrating the next, and horribly lonely at times - even with your loved one by your side.
+But, if you, like me, are a caregiver, you'll know providing full-time care can be exhausting one moment, frustrating and full of stress the next, and horribly lonely at times - even with your loved one by your side.

-For me, transitioning to full-time caregiving wasn't up for debate, but just because it was necessary doesn't mean it wasn't hard.
+For me, transitioning to full-time caregiving wasn't up for debate, but just because it was necessary doesn't mean it was easy.

 One day I was chasing the next big promotion, grinding away to put food on the table and living life as most couples do.
 The next (so it seemed), my job and income were replaced by the 24/7 responsibility for somebody else and an overwhelming feeling of sadness.

 People say, "Time is a great healer," and I can't argue with that.
-The sadness dwindled a bit as the months passed, and I got used to our new life.
-Everything wasn’t such a shock anymore, and Bridget and I learned to adapt to the circumstances.
+The sadness dwindled a bit as the months passed, and as I eased into my role as family caregiver, I got used to our new life.
+Everything wasn’t such a shock anymore, and Bridget and I learned to adapt to the circumstances and make caregiving easier for both of us.
 But the sadness never wholly disappeared, and still, sometimes it likes to make an entrance.

-Then reality kicks in, and I remember to be thankful for the life we have now.
+Then reality kicks in, and I remember that, despite the stress, challenges and obstacles we've faced, to be thankful for the life we have now.
 There are still many things I'm grateful for, and navel-gazing wastes time and energy.

-Caregiving is hard, but we can make our lives slightly easier
+Caregiving is hard; there’s no getting around it.
+But we can make our lives slightly easier

 My story isn't unique.
 Very few of us plan to become full-time caregivers for a loved one.
 Often, caregiving is forced upon us without warning, and we have no other option but to rise to the challenge.

 And that's the purpose of this article.
-I want to share my experience and practical tips to help make your transition to caregiving as smooth as possible.
+I want to share my experience and practical tips to ease the stress and help make your transition to caregiving as smooth as possible.

 Our experiences may differ, as will the needs of the person we care for.
-However, there are some constants and things you can do to help yourself.
+However, there are some constants and things you can do to help yourself to avoid caregiving burnout and fatigue from creeping in.

 1. Care for yourself first